Molopospermum: Chemistry

-M. peloponnesiacum contains a large amount of volatile compounds and gives off a strong odor.
+M. peloponnesiacum contains a large number of volatile compounds and gives off a strong odor.
 Root and fruit essential oil have been identified in literature, containing mainly 3-carene, trimethylbenzoic acids, and dillapiol as major compounds...Main compounds identified in stem essential oil were dillapiol (60% relative content) and 3-carene (15% relative content).
 Stem essential oil composition was very close to the root essential oil composition determined in literature for dillapiol chemotype.
 Dillapiol is a well-known phenylpropanoid, extracted from essential oils of several plants as matico (Piper aduncum), parsley (Petroselinum crispum), pepper elder (Peperomia pellucida) or dill (Anethum graveolens).
 This compound presents in vitro antieishmanial, gastroprotective and anti-inflammatory activities.
 Its structure, close to phenylisopropylamine structures could suggest a possible psychotropic activity as tonic or exciting.

 Modern festival

 Since the year 2008, the commune of Sahorre in the historical Catalan comarca of Conflent, Northern Catalonia (now part of France) has observed an annual coscoll (=Molopospermum) festival, held at the beginning of June, in honour of its local delicacy.